In the world in which we live, and by that I mean “IEP land,” the phrase “life skills” can be loaded and confusing.

 It seems that is where many school districts and IEP teams are–either, or.
 You’re either on a traditional academic path, or you’re on the life skills path.

-The two are not mutually exclusive, and our students should never have only 2 options.
+The two are not mutually exclusive; our students should never have only two options.
 That goes against the very spirit of IDEA, which says that a child’s educational program should be individualized.

 And I don’t believe that all of our kids fit into one of two buckets.
 The adults certainly don’t, so why would the kids?

-And as a result, many students who are on a strictly academic path, with IEP supports that are strictly academic, leave school with a huge deficit in functional life skills.
+As a result, many students who are on a strictly academic path, with IEP support that are strictly academic, leave school with a huge deficit in functional life skills.

 ‘Life skills’ has become a loaded and derogatory term in some circles.
 Intellectually disabled people are still some of the most marginalized people on the planet.